Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 4. Paste the scoring URI you copied from the previous task

-5. Go to the authorizaton tab, choose the Bearer Token as type and paste the primary key from the previous task as token.
+5. Go to the authorization tab, choose the Bearer Token as type and paste the primary key from the previous task as token.

     ![Fill in postman settings](media/sc_post_request.png 'Post request')